CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 Do the following with a non-root user account:
 After placing your alpaca keys at the bottom of /home/nameofyourhomefolderhere/.bashrc you simply run the command in a command terminal like:

+You will need 2 command line terminals open to fully operate the Advanced Stock Market Trading Robot because one terminal window is the robot and the other terminal window is for updating the list of stocks to buy with the most successful stocks.

 python3 buy-and-automatically-sell-for-a-profit-robot.py

+open a second command line terminal and run the following command:

+python3 performance-stock-list-writer.py

 Disclaimer: Remember that all trading involves risks.
 The ability to successfully implement these strategies depends on both market conditions and individual skills and knowledge.
 As such, trading should only be done with funds that you can afford to lose.
 Always do thorough research before making investment decisions, and consider consulting with a financial advisor.
 This is use at your own risk software.
 This software does not include any warranty or guarantees other than the useful tasks that may or may not work as intended for the software application end user.
 The software developer shall not be held liable for any financial losses or damages that occur as a result of using this software for any reason to the fullest extent of the law.
 Using this software is your agreement to these terms.
 This software is designed to be helpful and useful to the end user.